Vision-Aided Relative State Estimation for Approach and Landing on a Moving Platform with Inertial Measurements: Problem description

 where $R := Q_T^\top Q_B \in \mathbf{SO}(3)$ denotes the orientation of frame $\mathcal{B}$ with respect to frame $\mathcal{T}$, with dynamics

-We assume the UAV is equipped with an onboard monocular camera observing at least four landmarks on the target (e.g., ArUco or AprilTag corners).
+We assume the UAV is equipped with a monocular camera observing at least four landmarks rigidly attached to the target (see Fig.~\ref{fig:uav_target_setup}), such as ArUco or AprilTag corners.
 Given these landmarks, a P$n$P algorithm \citep{lepetit2009ep} can be used to extract relative pose information.
-In particular, we consider a hierarchical measurement structure as proposed in \cite{bouazza2025simple}.
-This approach provides three key pieces of information, recovered hierarchically:
+In particular, we adopt the hierarchical measurement structure proposed in \citep{bouazza2025simple}, which yields three key pieces of information recovered hierarchically: